mkalam-alami/raytracing-kajam/README.md

 A game project made with Rust for the [Raycasting Kajam](https://alakajam.com/9th-kajam).
 Beware: I'm a Rust newbie and using this project to learn the language.

-## Current state

-The project is in it very early stages, setting up a basic game engine for the future game.

 ## Roadmap

 - [x] Fill rectangle